 At signing, the Company's continuing obligations under the License and Development Agreements included: (i) providing future updates and upgrades to the licensed technology, if any, over the initial three-year term of the License Agreement (the Maintenance Obligations) and (ii) certain potential obligations to assist Interlogix in the development of future products (the Development Obligations).
-The Company deferred the recognition of the approximately \$3.9 million of revenue ascribed to the license of video monitoring technology to Interlogix until the Development Obligations expired in the quarter ended March 31, 2001.
-Upon expiration of the Development Obligations, the Company commenced recognition of the previously deferred revenue and recognized the revenue ratably over the license term, which expired in May 2003, due to the remaining Maintenance Obligations.
+The Company deferred the recognition of the approximately \$3.9 million of revenue ascribed to the license of video monitoring technology to Interlogix until the Development Obligations, the Company commenced recognition of the previously deferred revenue and recognized the revenue ratably over the license term, which expired in May 2003, due to the remaining Maintenance Obligations.